Luke Goodwin: Background

 He is the son of rugby league legend, Edward 'Lord Ted' Goodwin who represented Australia.
 He is also the elder brother of fellow players, Bronx, Bryson and Grayson.
-Also father of 3 beautiful children Maddison,Dakota and Kenedee.

 Playing career

-Goodwin played in both Australia (NRL - Canberra Raiders '91, Penrith Panthers '92, Canterbury Bulldogs '93-'95, Western Reds '96, Western Suburbs Magpies '99) and England (Super League - Oldham Bears '97, London Broncos '98).
+Goodwin played in both Australia (NRL - Canberra Raiders '91, Penrith Panthers '92, Canterbury-Bankstown Bulldogs '93-'95, Western Reds '96, Western Suburbs Magpies '99) and England (Super League - Oldham Bears '97, London Broncos '98).

-Luke Goodwin began his career joining the Canberra Raiders in 1991 but did not play any first grade.
-In 1992 he joined the Penrith Panthers where he played 10 first grade games.
-His 1992 stat ended up scoring 2 tries and booting 2 goals for 12 points.
-In 1993 he joined the Canterbury Bankstown Bulldogs.
+Goodwin began his career joining the Canberra Raiders in 1991 but did not play any first grade.
+In 1992 he joined the Penrith Panthers where he played ten first grade games.
+His 1992 stat ended up scoring two tries and booting two goals for 12 points.
+In 1993 he joined the Canterbury-Bankstown Bulldogs.
 He played 14 first grade games in 1993 and then got dropped to reserve grade for the rest of the 1993 season.
-In 1994 he only played 1 first grade game and was dropped back to reserve grade for the rest of the 1994 season.
+In 1994 he only played one first grade game and was dropped back to reserve grade for the rest of the 1994 season.
 In 1995 he joined the Parramatta Eels and did not play any first grade.
 In 1996 he joined the Western Reds where he played 3 first grade games.
 In 1997 he went over to England and joined the Oldham Bears.
 In 1998 he joined the London Broncos where he played 12 games.
-In 1999 he returned to Australia and joined the Western Suburbs Magpies where he played 5 first grade games.
-He played 1 Cap of International Rugby League, it was at the 2000 Rugby League World Cup for New Zealand Maori where he booted 2 goals and he played 1 game of Representative Rugby League for NSW Country in 1993.
+In 1999 he returned to Australia and joined the Western Suburbs Magpies where he played five first grade games.
+He played one Cap of International Rugby League, it was at the 2000 Rugby League World Cup for New Zealand Maori where he booted two goals and he played one game of Representative Rugby League for NSW Country in 1993.